 Is salsa verde spicy?

-Despite there being jalapenos in this recipe, salsa verde is typically a mild salsa.
-This recipe is written to reflect that, so there are only enough jalapenos included in the recipe to give a little taste but not the bite.
+Despite there being jalapenos in this recipe, salsa verde is typically considered to be a mild salsa.
+This recipe is written to reflect that, so there are only enough jalapenos included in the recipe to give a little taste but not too much bite.

 Can you make salsa verde spicier?